Member Terms and Conditions (Website terms follow after):

 16.4 Information Security & Technical and Organisational Measures

-The Therapists’ Network takes the privacy and security of individuals and their personal information very seriously and take every reasonable measure and precaution to protect and secure the personal data that we process.
+The Therapists’ Network takes the privacy and security of individuals and their personal information very seriously and takes every reasonable measure and precaution to protect and secure the personal data that we process.
 We have robust information security policies and procedures in place to protect personal information from unauthorised access, alteration, disclosure or destruction and have several layers of security measures, including: –

 SSL, access controls, password policy, encryptions, and authentication.